genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/textboxes/textboxes.rst

 	.. _genro-textboxes:

 ==================================
- An Introduction to the Textboxes
+ an Introduction to the Textboxes
 ==================================

 	- :ref:`textboxes-introduction`

-	- :ref:`textboxes-attributes`
+	- :ref:`textboxes_attributes`

 	.. _textboxes-introduction:

 Definition
 ==========

+	.. note:: The Genro textboxes have been taken from Dojo without adding any modifies.
+In this page and in the next one you will find some interesting features that we want to point up.
+For more information, check the Dojo's documentation.

 	Textbox is a form widget used to insert data.